SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## EvilScientist
 ### Team Impostor
-By pressing the transparency button, <br>.
+By pressing the transparency button, .<br>
 You become invisible for a certain period of time.
 ### Game Settings
 | Name | Description